Originally published 03/2016. Updated 12/2018.

-There has been significant media attention lately regarding the Zika virus (Zika), and we expect an increased concern as we move into the summer months, with mosquitoes becoming more prevalent in warmer weather.
+There has been significant media attention lately regarding the Zika virus (Zika), and with mosquitoes becoming more prevalent in warmer weather, we expect an increased concern as we move into the summer months.
 Much has yet to be discovered regarding Zika and its ability to adhere to an oocyte.

 Although we have much to learn about the effects of the virus, we do know that it is not new --- it was first identified in 1947 in the Zika Forest of Uganda, in Rhesus monkeys.
 Since then, epidemiologists have tracked the virus and found evidence that it has affected the human population in both Africa and Asia as early as 1952.¹